binpash/fractal/INSTRUCTIONS.md

 **Execution and plotting:** This section provides detailed instrauctions on how to replicate Fig. 7 of the experimental evaluation of Fractal as described in Table 2: [Classics](./evaluation/classics/), [Unix50](./evaluation/unix50/), [NLP](./evaluation/nlp/), [Analytics](./evaluation/analytics/), and [Automation](./evaluation/automation/).

+> [!IMPORTANT]
+> For this step, we recommend using `screen` or `tmux` to avoid accidental disconnect.
+> The plot requires data from both clusters.
+We recommend starting experiments **on both clusters simultaneously**, as each takes ~65mins to complete.

-To run all the benchmarks from the control node **of each cluster**:
+To run all the benchmarks from **the control node of both clusters**:
 ```bash
 # open the interactive shell for the client container
 sudo docker exec -it docker-hadoop-client-1 bash